 In the wildness, the white tiger is so rarely found.

-Having a very white colored fur with black deep stripes
+Having a white colored fur with black deep stripes,

-It’s a solitary genre wanting no one around
+It is a solitary genre wanting no one around.

-With its retractable claw the white tiger the prey gripes.
+With its retractable claws, this tiger the prey gripes.

-Because the Bengal tiger has genes for white coloring
+Because this feline has genes for white coloring,

-It may be completely white, but may not be different in size
+It may be completely white, but it isn't different in size.

-At night it hunts in some pigs, cattle and deers for eating.
+At night, it hunts only pigs, cattle, and deer for eating.

 These double recessive allele in their genetic code

-The Bengal tiger becomes white in this natural mode
+This cute tiger becomes white in a natural mode.

-A great potential for excellence is found in its strengths.
+A potential for excellence is found in its strengths.

-White tigers in the wild live about ten or fifteen years
+In the wildness, it lives about ten or fifteen years

-It learns to be a swimmer when in the water it dives
+It learns to be a swimmer when near the water it lives

 And runs to catch any prey that in its sight appears.

-Maharajah Shri Martand Singh hunted in the jungle
+When Shri Martand Singh hunted in the jungle,

-He saw a tigress with four cubs and one of them was white.
+He saw a tigress with cubs and one of them was white.

-The stripes help the tiger to stay hidden many hours
+The stripes help this big cat to stay hidden many hours

-The white tiger stripes are always like human fingerprints;
+These stripes are always like the human fingerprints;

 © copyright Wed Feb 16 01: 31: 45 UTC 2011 - All Rights Reserved

-Comments about The White Tiger by Marieta Maglas )
+Comments about The White Tiger by Marieta Maglas

 The Road Not Taken